minglecm/dentafrice.github.com/_posts/2013-04-01-instacart-express.md

 > Please let me know if you have any questions.
 > Mike

-It seems that they've made some changes to their policy but yet I did not receive an email, my wife didn't receive an email, nor did a collegue who also has Instacart Express receive an email.
-We did however get the usual free delivery notification via Instacart (2 or 3 per week), but none of us have received this "policy update" email, nor have we seen a Tweet or otherwise mention of this change.
+This would be a somewhat understandable change were it not for the fact that I..

++ a) Signed up for a year’s worth of free deliveries.
+Not a year’s worth of free deliveries over $35.
+Regardless of the change, they should honor what I signed up at least until my subscription expires.

++ b) Did not receive an email about this change of policy.
+Not only did I not receive this email, neither did my wife nor a colleague, who also is a Instacart Express user.

+ We all have however received plenty of advertisements from Instacart regarding feature announcements, etc, which makes me wonder if an email was sent out at all.
+Please let me know if you did receive an email about this change.

-I'm highly disappointed that this feature was modified in this way and even more disappointed that more of an effort was not made to contact me regarding this change or even a link in the email response to the updated terms that I can see.
+I’m highly disappointed that the service was modified in this way and even more disappointed that more of an effort was not made to contact me regarding this change or even a link in the email response to the updated terms that I can see.

-I plan on not using Instacart again for the foreseable future until they can work out these kinks in notifying customers about large policy changes that affect the things they've paid for.
+I don’t plan on using Instacart again for the foreseeable future until they can work out these kinks in notifying customers about large policy changes that affect the things they’ve already paid for.

 ---

-**TL;DR:** Instacart offers free unlimited delivery on orders for $99 a year, they seem to have silently changed their policy and now charged $7.99 p/delivery for orders under $35.
-They also claim to have sent an email regarding this policy that at least 3 people have not received.
+**TL;DR** Instacart offered a premium subscription called Instacart Express that waives delivery fees on all orders for $99 a year.
+They seem to have silently changed their policy and now charge $7.99 p/delivery on orders that are under $35.
+They also claim to have sent an email regarding this policy that at least 3 people have not received nor have they publicly posted any announcement of this policy change on their website.